 This function supports definite time delay (DT) and inverse definite minimum time delay (IDMT).
-For detailed information on these delay types please refer to the chapter "General properties of a protection function" and its section "Operating time characteristics for trip and reset".
+For detailed information on these delay types please refer to the chapter "General properties of a protection function" and its section "Operating time characteristics".

 Figure.
 4.4.2 - 19.
 Typical operation time delays with different current to setting ratios in instant operation mode.